 As this walk isn’t a circuit and there’s not public transport at either end of the walk.
 I suggest leaving a vehicle at one end or arranging someone to drop you off or pick you up.
 When I did this walk we left a car at Kaitoke and drove to the Waiohine Gorge Road end.

 Getting to Kaitoke; leave a vehicle at the Kiwi Ranch carpark.
-From State Highway 2, turn on to Marchant Road and follow for approximately 2.5 kilometres then turn right on to Kiwi Ranch Road.
+From State Highway 2, 12 kilometres north of Upper Hutt.
+Turn left on to Marchant Road and follow for approximately 2.5 kilometres then turn right on to Kiwi Ranch Road.
 At the entrance to Camp Kaitoke the carpark is to the left.

 Getting to the Waiohine Gorge Road end; turn off State Highway 2 just north of Greytown into Dalefield Road.
 Follow the signs indicating Tararua Forest Park.
 The road-end car park is approximately 15 kilometres from State Highway 2.
 The Waiohine Gorge Road is on a winding gravel road.